jamowei/secure-wireguard-implementation/README.md

-# A Comprehensive Guide On WireGuard/DNSCrypt/SSH/Honeypot Implementation on OVH (Or any other Debian server) #
+# A Comprehensive Guide On WireGuard/DNSCrypt/SSH on Debian server #

 ### Introduction ###